ibm-cloud-docs/containers/cs_health_log.md

     ```
     {: pre}

-- To delete all the logging configurations:
+- To delete all the logging configurations for a namespace:
     ```sh
-    ibmcloud ks logging config rm --cluster <my_cluster> --all
+    ibmcloud ks logging config rm --cluster <my_cluster> --namespace <kubernetes_namespace>
     ```
     {: pre}